amcl11/web-scraping-mars-news/README.md

-# Web-Scraping Challenge - Module 11 Data Analytics Bootcamp
+# Web-Scraping - Mars News

 ## Project Description:

-For this week's challenge we used our knowledge of HTML elements, Chrome DevTools, and Beautiful Soup to scrape titles and previews from news articles on a Mars news website.
+Using knowledge of HTML elements, Chrome DevTools, and Beautiful Soup to scrape titles and previews from news articles on a Mars news website.

 We then scraped a Mars weather/temperature site, and extracted values from the sites table and performed data analysis using Pandas on the weather data.
 <br>